Siding Inspection Checklist (5 Types of Damage to Look For)

 Routine inspections and timely repairs preserve your home’s appearance, reduce long-term maintenance costs, and improve overall energy efficiency.
 Siding that performs well also helps regulate indoor temperatures and reduce heating and cooling expenses.

-Vanguard Roofing & Siding provides thorough siding inspections and expert repair services for homeowners throughout Wausau and surrounding areas.
-Our team understands how Wisconsin’s weather affects exterior materials and delivers practical solutions tailored to each home.
+Vanguard Roofing & Siding provides thorough siding inspections and expert repair services for homeowners throughout Woodridge and surrounding areas.
+Our team understands how Illinois’s weather affects exterior materials and delivers practical solutions tailored to each home.

 Experienced professionals: Skilled at identifying both visible and hidden siding damage.